Optimal Control of Thin-Film Flow on a Flexible Topography: Abstract

 \section{Abstract}

-This work presents a mathematical model for the optimal control of thin-film flows over a flexible topography influenced by an external force.
-Our thin-film model allows for the rupture of films as well as the coalescence of bubbles.
+This work presents a mathematical model for the optimal control of thin-film flows over a flexible substrate influenced by an external force.
 The objective is to find the optimal distributed force acting on the topography that minimises the differences between actual and desired thin-film profiles.
 A nonlinear lubrication equation governing the fluid dynamics and appropriate functional settings for this model are presented.
 It is also shown that this system satisfies a global energy-dissipation law for a suitable energy functional.
 Optimality conditions are derived for the solution of the minimisation problem of a specified cost function across a time horizon.
 These conditions are formulated at a continuous level as system of coupled, forward-backward PDEs, which are subsequently discretised for numerical investigation.
 To ensure computational efficiency and stability, first-order Implicit-Explicit (IMEX) time-stepping schemes are employed to handle the nonlinearities in the model, and a reduced gradient descent algorithm is applied to obtain a numerical approximation of the optimal control signal.
 Numerical results illustrate that controlling the thin film, even during rupture, achieves a precise film profile.
 This control strategy accelerates convergence towards a steady state, reduces instabilities, stabilises dewetting processes, and meets the desired profile specifications.

 \begin{AMS} 35Q93, 76A20, 49K20, 49M41 \end{AMS}